 The County was organized in 1893 from territory in San Bernardino and San Diego counties and encompasses 7,177 square miles.
-The County is bordered on the north by San Bernardino county, on the east by the State of Arizona, on the south by San Diego and Imperial counties and on the west by Orange and San Bernardino counties.
-The County is the fourth largest county (by area) in the State and stretches 185 miles from the Arizona border to within 20 miles of the Pacific Ocean.
+The County is bordered on the north by San Bernardino County, on the east by the State of Arizona, on the south by San Diego and Imperial counties and on the west by Orange and San Bernardino counties.
+The County is the fourth largest county (by both area and population) in the State and stretches 185 miles from the Arizona border to within 20 miles of the Pacific Ocean.
 There are 28 incorporated cities in the County.
-According to the State Department of Finance, Demographic Research Unit, the County's population was estimated at 2,435,525 as of January 1, 2022, reflecting a 0.5% increase over January 1, 2021.
+According to the State Department of Finance, Demographic Research Unit, the County's population was estimated at 2,435,525 as of January 1, 2022, reflecting a 0.5% increase over January 1, 2021, making the County the tenth most populous county in the nation.